JetBrains/jpa-buddy-documentation/paid-features/paid-features.md

-Most of the JPA Buddy features are available for free, including all visual designers for entities, Spring Data repositories, SQL and Liquibase changelogs.
-However, some features are available only under a commercial license.
-In this section, we will tell you how paid features help developers accelerate the development process and save a lot of time from routine work.
-Find out more info about license activation **<a href="https://www.jpa-buddy.com/documentation/#license-activation" target="_blank">here</a>**.
+JPA Buddy is a free IntelliJ plugin.
+There are a few features available only for IntelliJ IDEA Ultimate Edition subscribers.
+In this section, we will tell you how features available in IntelliJ IDEA Ultimate Edition help developers accelerate the development process and save a lot of time from routine work.

 ## Liquibase